lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 # In-session Exercise (30 minutes)

 1. Hopefully, you and all of your colleagues on the team completed the MTL Menu.
 For this video lesson, we will use a fictitious team's aggregated responses to talk through what's most important.
-You will receive a summary of your team's actual _MTL Menu_ responses; and in your _MTL_ email you'll see what the outcomes were of our discussion in this Session.
+You will receive a summary of your team's actual _MTL Menu_ responses; and in your _MTL_ email you'll see what outcomes were discussed in this session.

 + *INSERT IMAGE OF MTL.HOW/MENU RESULTS EXAMPLE*